icpc/balloons/README.md

 You can customize a few options:

-* All customization supported by [Overlay](https://github.com/icpc/live-v3) are supported!
-  You likely want to [set problem colors](https://github.com/icpc/live-v3/blob/main/docs/advanced.json.md#change-problem-info) and add custom fields — it's `custom-fields.csv` file in config directory that contain columns `team_id,hall,place`.

 * By default, port is 8001, but you can set another one via `--port=1234`.

 * By default, registration is enabled (but you still need to approve everyone), you can block self-registration using `--disable-registration`.

+In Shell/Batch scripts those variables are changed inside the script.

 Then navigate in your browser to `http://{ip}:{port}/` (by default and from the same machine, http://localhost:8001/).
 If this service is exposed to the internet, it's strictly recommended to use some reverse proxy like nginx.
+See [config example](release-archive/examples/nginx_site.conf).

 Don't forget to add admin user (see below).